What happens when your home insurance lapses

 - Apply for coverage.
 Complete the company’s application, including setting the effective date as soon as possible so you can get coverage in place.

 - Notify your lender.
-Once coverage is in place, contact your lender and provide the new policy details to stop the company’s force-placed insurance on your home.
+Once coverage is in place, contact your lender and provide the new policy details to prevent or stop the company’s force-placed insurance on your home.
 The mortgage company may require proof of insurance, which you can send or have the carrier submit on your behalf.

 Ways to save on homeowners insurance coverage